PSLmodels/PCI-China/README.md

 - `compile_tuning.py`:      Compile the results from all models and export them to a `.csv` file.
 - `create_text_output.py`:  Generate the raw data together with the model's classification result for each article in a specified year-quarter.
 - `gen_figures.R`:          Generate figures.
-- `create_plotly.py`:       Create an interactive Plotly fiture.
+- `create_plotly.py`:       Create an interactive Plotly figure.

 For the `pci.py` file, users can also check out the descriptions of the arguments for the function using the `--help` option: